 Jeff Redford — Piping Mentor

 Jeff Redford has been a member of the Toronto Police Service for the past twenty-one years.
-Jeff started his piping career in 1996 with the Halton Regional Police Pipe Band.
+He started his piping career in 1996 with the Halton Regional Police Pipe Band.
 He then joined the Grade 3 Toronto Police Pipe Band in 2004 as a competitive piper, winning Champion Supreme several occasions.

 PM Brian Urkosky asked Jeff to assist the RRMPB as a mentor in teaching the young pipers.
 Jeff’s knowledge, experience and patient approach has been a valuable addition to the mentoring team.